 Generally, you want to send more of the kick, snare and toms than the overheads.
 Parallel kick compression can sound incredible.

-Heavy parallel compression on the overheads can start to sound odd, and you will notice the compressor pumping as the cymbals ring out.
+Heavy parallel compression on the overheads can sound weird.
+You might notice the compressor pumping as the cymbals ring out.
 Still, try sending a small amount of overhead.

 You can even use parallel compression on your entire mix.

 When done well, this can add thickness and character to a mix.
-But it must be subtle.
+But it has to be subtle!

-Create a send from your mix buss to a new stereo aux.
-Start with the go-to settings outlined above, and use the same technique for setting the level.
+Create a send from your mix bus to a new stereo aux.
+Start with the settings from hack #1 and the volume technique from hack #3.

 Remember, you might just be making the track louder.
-So spend plenty of time muting and un-muting the parallel channel to check it’s making a genuine improvement.
+So spend plenty of time muting and un-muting the parallel channel to make sure you’ve actually improved the mix.

-This is a slight variation of mix buss compression.
+This is a slight variation of mix bus compression.

-Set all of the sends to 0dB, so you are getting an exact replica of your mix without the drum kit.
+Set all of the sends to 0dB.
+Now you’ll be getting an exact replica of your mix minus the drum kit.

 This time, a higher threshold might sound more musical.
 It’s up to you.
-You could also use a slower attack time.
+You might want a slower attack time as well.